 • Offer your dog a dynamic lifestyle that facilitates his intestinal regularity through walks and exercise.

 The dog has anal glands, sacs located on either side of the anus.
-When faeces come out, they exert pressure on them and, in this way, secrete a liquid that helps lubricate the anus, as well as emitting an odour characteristic of each dog.
+When faeces come out, they exert pressure and, in this way, secrete a liquid that helps lubricate the anus, as well as emitting an odour characteristic of each dog.
 Sometimes these glands can become infected, one or both, which can cause bleeding from the anus.
-In this case, the dog is in great pain and will emit yellowish or bloody faeces.
-You may notice that the dog rubs its anus against the ground or licks the area.
-You should contact your vet, who will empty the glands and administer an antibiotic course to the animal.

-When you notice these symptoms but the inflammation is confined to one gland, it may be an abscess, which can ulcerate to produce an anal fistula from which purulent fluid with an unpleasant odour will come out.
+When you notice these symptoms, but the inflammation is confined to one gland, it may be an abscess, which can ulcerate to produce an anal fistula from which purulent fluid with an unpleasant odour will come out.
 In such cases, it is a good idea to visit the vet as soon as possible, as surgery may be necessary.
 Complete disinfection and antibiotic treatment are required to treat abscesses.

 Below are some ways to distinguish them.